-Nancy is involved with a family farm operation in rural Lambton in addition to being a branch manager at Libro.
-She brings extensive experience in management to the Board and is a member fo the Grants and Finance & Audit committees
+Nancy is involved with a family farm operation in rural Lambton in addition to being involved with Libro Credit Union.
+She brings extensive experience in management to the Board and is a member of the Grants and Finance & Audit committees

 Retired from DOW , Author and Community Volunteer